devikrishnar/osp-ocp-vm-migration/README.md

 * [Red Hat OpenShift Container Platform 4.10 Single Node Installation](https://docs.openshift.com/container-platform/4.10/installing/installing_sno/install-sno-installing-sno.html)
 * JumpBox server to connect to OpenStack and OpenShift platforms.
 All the steps given below are performed in this jumpbox server.

-The OpenStack environment has 2 networks that the VMs can connect to - an internal private network of type *Geneve* (Network100) and an external physical network of type *Flat* (ExternalNet).
+The OpenStack environment has 2 networks that the VMs can connect to - an internal private network of type *Geneve* (called *Network100*) and an external physical network of type *Flat* (called *ExternalNet*).

 ![image info](./pictures/openstack-network.png)

-Both these networks have to be mapped to equivalent networks in the OpenShift cluster.
-Hence, there are two network interfaces enabled on the worker node(s) of the OpenShift cluster.
+Since the VMs have to connect to either the same or equivalent networks in OpenShift Virtualization after migration, there are two network interfaces enabled on the worker node(s) of the OpenShift cluster.

 The OpenStack AIO host and the OpenShift cluster worker node(s) are on the same network subnet.

 ## Prerequisites